phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 {{< /tabs >}}

-You'll notice that we had to use `declare -A user` to tell Bash that this variable should be treated as an associative array, otherwise Bash cannot distinguish it from being simply an array of strings.
+You'll notice that we had to use `declare -A user` to tell Bash that this variable should be treated as an associative array, otherwise Bash wouldn't be able to distinguish it from simply being an array of strings.

 # Fizz buzz

-Let's combine what we've learned so far and implement Fizz buzz in both Bash and JavaScript, while introducing the modulo operator along the way.
+Let's combine what we've learned so far and implement Fizz buzz in both Bash and JavaScript.

 {{< tabs tabs="Bash JavaScript" id="fizzbuzz" >}}
   {{< tab "Bash" >}}